Raman spectroscopy: Instrumentation

 Modern Raman spectroscopy nearly always involves the use of lasers as excitation light sources.
 Because lasers were not available until more than three decades after the discovery of the effect, Raman and Krishnan used a mercury lamp and photographic plates to record spectra.
 Early spectra took hours or even days to acquire due to weak light sources, poor sensitivity of the detectors and the weak Raman scattering cross-sections of most materials.
 Various colored filters and chemical solutions were used to select certain wavelength regions for excitation and detection but the photographic spectra were still dominated by a broad center line corresponding to Rayleigh scattering of the excitation source.

+Historically, Raman spectrometers used holographic gratings and multiple dispersion stages to achieve a high degree of laser rejection.
+However, modern instrumentation almost universally employs notch or edge filters for laser rejection.

+In the past, photomultipliers were the detectors of choice for dispersive Raman setups, which resulted in long acquisition times.
 Technological advances have made Raman spectroscopy much more sensitive, particularly since the 1980s.
-The most common modern detectors are now charge-coupled devices (CCDs).
+The most common modern detectors are now CCDs.
 Photodiode arrays and photomultiplier tubes were common prior to the adoption of CCDs.
 The advent of reliable, stable, inexpensive lasers with narrow bandwidths has also had an impact.

+To disperse the spectral content, dispersive single-stage spectrographs (axial transmissive (AT) or Czerny–Turner (CT) monochromators) paired with a CCD are most common although Fourier transform (FT) spectrometers are also common for use with NIR lasers.